 using some enhancements over the previous section.
 Before we even attempt to add more neighborhood types, we observe that we previously did not quite let the neighborhood types interact with each other a lot.
 In particular, we only tried to add cells that are adjacent to the marked cell.
 If we add more cells at a bit more distant positions, we can capture the nature of the square lattice better.

-Beside having more ``depth'' with the recurrences, one can of course add more neighborhood types to introduce more ``breath'' to the approach.
-One can forbid cells at more distant positions, but we do not have to do that at a very far distance to beat $4.5252$.
+Besides having more ``depth'' with the recurrences, one can of course add more neighborhood types to introduce more ``breadth'' to the approach.
+One can forbid cells at more distant positions, but we do not have to do that at a very far distance to improve the bound $4.5252$.
 In particular, we mostly keep the positions to forbid, but consider more squares altogether.
-By allowing more cells to be included in the state of neighborhood, we avoid partitioning the polyomino into too many smaller polyominoes, and also kind of look a bit further to lower depths.
+By allowing more cells to be included in the neighborhood state, we avoid partitioning the polyomino into too many smaller polyominoes, and it allows us to look slightly further to lower depths.